LynSChen04/csci420_fine-tune_codet5/README.md

 ## **3.1 Finetuning Code-t5**

 The `main.py` script takes a corpus of Python methods titled `masked_train.csv`, and a pickle file titled `uniqueTokens.pkl`.
 We use the pickle files to expand the tokenizers vocabulary so that every token is guranteed known and recongized.
 We then use `masked_train.csv` as our training corpus, `\ProvidedData\ft_test.csv`, and `\ProvidedData\ft_valid.csv` as our testing and validation sets respectively.
 Our `main.py` file saves relevant model data including the best model, which is determined by metrics that will be discussed later, to `csci432_fine-tune_codet5\codet5-finetuned`.
+After finetuning, we automatically run model evaluation afterwards using the 'evaluation.py' script.

 ## **3.2 Dataset Preparation**